Néapolis (album): Release

 Néapolis was released by Chrysalis Records in the UK, but charted poorly and received mixed reviews.
-Chrysalis refused to release the album in the U.S. (citing lack of interest).
-The album produced two singles "Glitterball" and "War Babies,", the former featuring a video which was the first production of any kind to film at the Guggenheim Museum in Bilbao, Spain.
+Chrysalis refused to release the album in the US (citing lack of interest).
+The album produced two singles "Glitterball" and "War Babies", the former featuring a video which was the first production of any kind to film at the Guggenheim Museum in Bilbao, Spain.
 Videos for both singles were included on enhanced CD singles released for both tracks.

 In early 1998, Gaynor was reinstated as a full-time member in time for live dates.
 With Mark Taylor as live keyboard player, the band toured Europe between March and July 1998 to support the new album, but the tour was dogged by band members' health problems and contractual fiascos (including a pull-out from the Fleadh Festival).
 The band parted company with Chrysalis Records after the tour.
 In 1999, recording sessions for a new Simple Minds album saw Gaynor and Forbes dropped from the band once again in favour of Mark Kerr and Eddie Duffy (although Gaynor would return to the band later).